Killing Very Powerful Memories – Part 2 of 2

 If you’re serious about changing the association of a memory that already has a defined “horcrux” that you can’t control, you’re best option is to overwrite a new very powerful memory onto the object.
 Like taping over the wedding with your ex-wife with your favorite sports team’s championship.

 Just like in my prior post, all of the elements have to be right to create a very powerful memory.
-Except the time, you’d already have the object picked out.
-There is a major risk doing this though.
+Except for the time, you’d already have the object picked out.
+There is a major risk in doing this though.
 If the old memory is too powerful, it can survive through the rewrite and overshadow the new memory you tried to capture.

 And it’s not always a bad memory you’d be trying to erase.
 It could be good memories tied to situations that ended badly, like the song you played after every win in an undefeated regular season that ended in the first round of the playoffs.
 Torment.

 In all of these situations, the goal is the same.
 Limiting exposure to objects that carry with them associations to some type of anguish.
-And even with risk involved, sometimes the anguish is worth giving a rewrite a shot.
+And even with the risk involved, sometimes the anguish is worth giving a rewrite a shot.

 What do you want to rewrite?